mikegrudic/gizmo_imf/scripts/gizmo_documentation.md

 #PM_HIRES_REGION_CLIPDM         # split low-res DM particles that enter high-res region (completely surrounded by high-res)
 ## -----------------------------------------------------------------------------------------------------
 # --------------------------------------- Pure-Tree Options for Direct N-body of small-N groups (recommended for hard binaries, etc)
-#GRAVITY_ACCURATE_FEWBODY_INTEGRATION # enables a suite: GRAVITY_HYBRID_OPENING_CRIT, TIDAL_TIMESTEP_CRITERION, LONG_INTEGER_TIME, to more accurately follow few-body point-like dynamics in the tree. currently compatible only with pure-tree gravity.
+#GRAVITY_ACCURATE_FEWBODY_INTEGRATION # enables a suite: GRAVITY_HYBRID_OPENING_CRIT, TIDAL_TIMESTEP_CRITERION, to more accurately follow few-body point-like dynamics in the tree. currently compatible only with pure-tree gravity.
 ##-----------------------------------------------------------------------------------------------------
 ```